Everything you need to know about the best things to do in Takayama, Japan!

 But you can also take an enjoyable half-day trip to Kamikochi in the Japan Alps if you are pressed for time.

 One popular walk is from the bus terminal, over the famous Kappa Bridge, then to the sacred Myojin Pond.

 Along the way, you can stop for lunch at the restaurant Kamon Jigoya.

-Their specialty is the fresh local barbecued fish.
-Relax here and admire the one of a kind scenery!
+Their specialty is fresh local barbecued fish.
+Relax here and admire the one of a kind scenery in the Japan alps!

 13) Take a Day Trip to Shirakawa-go

 Shirakawa-go is a popular day trip destination from Takayama.
 Its most famous attraction is Ogimachi Village, a place that looks similar to the Hida Folk Village.

 However, Ogimachi Village is even more prestigious because it’s a UNESCO World Heritage Site.

 UNESCO decided that Ogimachi had unique cultural value because of the special style of houses called the Gassho-style.